 TO THIS COMMUNITY

-Our Saturday and Sunday Open Houses are fun, casual, and relaxed.
+Our Sunday Open Houses are uplifting and relaxed.
+On Sundays, we offer different program options simultaneously so you can find the environment that works best for you that day.
 Come as you are and expect to feel welcomed as our guest.

-Don’t worry about wearing something ‘Indian’ or ‘your Sunday best’ to ISKCON of DC.
 You are welcome to visit in casual or dressy clothing.
-Since the temple community has members who follow the yoga practice of celibacy, we ask that you do not wear clothing that is too revealing.
-If you plan to spend time sitting in the Temple Room or meditating, you may want to consider wearing clothing that is comfortable and not restrictive.
-While in the Temple Building, we ask that you remove your shoes
+If you plan to spend time sitting on the Temple Room floor in kirtan, you may want to consider wearing clothing that is not restrictive.
+While in the Temple Room, we ask that you remove your shoes